rsta2/circle-docs/docs/subsystems/graphics.rst

 .. cpp:class:: CUGUI

-	This class is a wrapper for µGUI and has to be instantiated to use this graphics library.
+	This class is a wrapper for ÂµGUI and has to be instantiated to use this graphics library.
 The wrapper class supports USB mouse or touchscreen input.

 .. cpp:function:: CUGUI::CUGUI (CScreenDevice *pScreen)